bbc/ebu-tt-live-toolkit/README.md

 ===============================

 Make sure you have python 2.7+.
 Make sure you have python virtual environment capability.

+If not you can install virtualenv systemwide from your operating system's package repository or by pip:

+    sudo pip install virtualenv

+After that creating a virtual environment should be as simple as:

+    virtualenv env

+Let's activate it (source makes sure the current shell executes the script and assumes the environment variables that the activation script sets):

+    source ./env/bin/activate

 After having created the python virtual environment and having activated it the package can be built by typing make if you have GNU build tooling on your system.